apache/drill/_docs/odbc-jdbc-interfaces/using-odbc-on-windows/040-tableau-examples.md

 ![]({{ site.baseurl }}/docs/img/student_hive.png)

-# Example: Connect to Self-Describing Data in Tableau
+## Example: Connect to Self-Describing Data in Tableau

 You can connect to self-describing data in Tableau in the following ways:

   1. Use Drill Explorer to explore the self-describing data sources, create a Drill view, and then use ODBC to access the view in Tableau as if it were a table.
   2. Use Tableau’s Custom SQL to query the self-describing data directly.

-## Option 1.
+### Option 1.
 Using a View to Connect to Self-Describing Data

 The following example describes how to create a view of an HBase table and connect to that view in Tableau 8.1.
 You can also use these steps to access data for other sources such as Hive, Parquet, JSON, TSV, and CSV.

-**Note:** This example assumes that there is a schema named hbase that contains a table named s_voters.
-It also assumes that there is a schema named dfs.default that points to a writable location.
+{% include startnote.html %}This example assumes that there is a schema named hbase that contains a table named s_voters.
+It also assumes that there is a schema named dfs.default that points to a writable location.{% include endnote.html %}

-### Step 1.
+#### Step 1.
 Create a View and a DSN

 In this step, we will use the ODBC Administrator to access the Drill Explorer where we can create a view of an HBase table.
 Then, we will use the ODBC